mujassir/Document-Approval-SPFx-Component/README.md

       }
     },
 ```
-5. To test and see your changes in SharePoint Workbench:
+5. To test and see your changes in SharePoint document library:
 ```bash
    gulp serve
 ```